hanspoo/zstarter/README.md

 4.- hosts file

+In a multi tenancy environment host names are important, moreover when you are not logged in.

-In order for the different organizations to work, you must add two hosts to this machine.
-Add next line to your
+In order for the two organizations in this sample, dinobank and dogsinc to work, you must add two hosts to this machine.
+Add next line to your `/etc/hosts` file:

-/etc/hosts

-file:

 `127.0.0.1 dinobank.localhost dogsinc.localhost`